TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     The kernel and nouveau drivers are made available as Debian packages.
     Others items built are available in their own directories.

-4. Install everything automatically:
+4. Uninstall official drivers if you use them.
+Search for packages prefixed with `nvidia-` and uninstall them.
+You can know what package is installed by looking at packages marked `ii` on the output of this
+    command:

     ``` {.sourceCode .bash}
+    $ dpkg -l nvidia-*
+    ```

+    Once you know which are installed, uninstall them (replace `<installalled-nvidia-package>` by the list of the packages previously found):

+    ``` {.sourceCode .bash}
+    $ sudo apt-get remove <installed-nvidia-packages>
+    ```

+5. Install everything automatically:

+    ``` {.sourceCode .bash}
     $ sudo make install
     ```

-    the command above triggers the installation the kernel and nouveau drivers package, and copy everything else (compiled programs and provided scripts) on /usr/local/* to make them available in your variable PATH.
+    The command above triggers the installation of the kernel and nouveau drivers package, and copy everything else (compiled programs and provided scripts) on /usr/local/* to make them available in your $PATH.

-    If you prefer you can install them manually — i suggest to read the manual method below to know exactly what to do.
+    If you prefer to install them manually, i suggest you to read the manual installation method below to know exactly what to do.

 5. Reboot your computer with the newly installed patched kernel.
 To be sure to boot on the new kernel, hold `<shift>` during boot to make